scastro37/prettier-config/README.md

-This module provides useful help to configure Prettier rules in the project
+This module uses Prettier rules for code formatting.
+It helps to format the code in our project, using already defined rules, in a simple way that can be used in different projects.

 See official documentation [here](https://prettier.io).